projectpai/paicoin/contrib/README.md

 Utility to generate the pnSeed[] array that is compiled into the client.

 ### [Public Key Uncompress](/contrib/pubkey-uncompress) ###
-Utility to convert (uncompress) a compressed public key to its corresponding uncompressed one.
+Utility to convert (uncompress) a compressed public key to its corresponding uncompressed form.
 Credit and thanks to: https://bitcointalk.org/index.php?topic=644919.msg7205689#msg7205689

 Build Tools and Keys
 ---------------------